-Do you remember this snowman craft from a couple months ago?
-I made snowmen from recycled keys.
+- Do you remember this snowman craft?
+I made snowmen from recycled keys!

 Anyway, you get the point.
 Nothing is safe from me or anyone else turning it into a snowman! ;-) if you are looking for more, there are a ton of snowman crafts on my other blog, Fun Family Crafts.
 Have fun!

 - 8 x10 cardboard back of a writing pad works great

 - Felt: light blue white, green, and various other colors

 - White craft glue

 - Cover the cardboard with white craft glue and spread it into an even layer using your finger.
 Be sure that all of the cardboard is covered.

 - Cover a little more than half of the cardboard with light blue felt for the sky.
 Cover the bottom section with white felt, overlapping the blue by about ½".
 Do not glue down the overlap.